JoDotNet/UGC/README.md

 ### How it works

-Firstly when a user inputs his "Gas Price" it gets converted into a float, because gas prices usually have comma values.
+Firstly when a user inputs his "Gas Price" it gets converted into a float value, because gas prices usually have comma values.
 UGC then finds out the percent it has to fill by taking 100 (total) and deducting their "Tank Level" which then gets multiplied by the "Gas Price".